MoleWhat/MoleWhat/README.md

 * [PyInstaller](https://pyinstaller.org/en/stable/)

 Run your executable to get started as quickly as possible by doing the following:
-* Open the dist/ folder.
+* Unzip the folder.
-* Unzip the dist% folder.
+* Open the folders.
 * Allow execute, read and write permissions.

 #### Uninstallation